Graphic Design Trends 2020: how have they changed throughout the year?

 Never sit still.
 Graphic design is constantly moving and as a designer, you need to be aware of the latest design waves.
 It is important in order to be able to produce a piece to the best of your ability.
 Of course, graphic design is very subjective, and it is a skill being able to balance the latest graphic design trends, ideas, and concepts along with the client’s expectations.
 But the more knowledge and inspiration you take in and have around you, the better the results will be.
 They should fit seamlessly into the campaign and/or brand you are working with.

 Head of Design, Verb Marketing

 Are you looking for an experienced graphic designer to create vibrant and on-trend artwork for your business?
-Maybe you’re a new business looking to develop your own brand identity, or you’re a more established business looking for a complete rebrand to take it to a whole new level.
+Are you a new business looking to develop your own brand identity?
+Or are you a more established business looking for a complete rebrand to take it to a whole new level?
 Whether you require printed materials, merchandise, digital designs, or presentations and videos, our graphic designers can help.
-To find out more, visit our graphic design page, or contact us on 0151 372 1234 or [email protected].
+To find out more, visit our design page, or contact us on 0151 372 1234 or email@example.com.